A proposal for nonabelian (0,2) mirrors: Example:

 \subsection{Correlation functions in the UV}

 Before going on to integrate out some of the fields, let us take a moment to explicitly compute two-point B/2-model correlation functions in the case of the mirror to ${\mathbb P}^1 \times {\mathbb P}^1$.
-(As we already know the chiral ring matches that of the A/2 model, computing the two-point correlation functions suffices to determine all of the B/2-model correlation functions.)
+(As we already know the chiral ring matches that of the A/2 model, from the results of the immediately preceding subsection, computing the two-point correlation functions suffices to determine all of the B/2-model correlation functions.)

 Correlation functions for the ${\mathbb P}^1 \times {\mathbb P}^1$ model were computed in \cite{Closset:2015ohf}[section 4.2].
 We repeat the highlights here for completeness.
 The two-point correlation functions have the form